pelias/query/README.md

 ##### .sort()

-The `.sort` method is used to assign views which effect the sorting of results.
+The `.sort` method is used to assign views which affect the sorting of results.

-In effect this method is not as useful as it sounds, for the most part you should be using `.score` methods above to effect the sorting of results.
+This method is not as useful as it sounds, for the most part you should be using `.score` methods above to affect the sorting of results.

 This function is only really useful in cases where a 'tiebreaker' is needed.
 For example: searching 'mcdonalds' may result in several records which scored the same value, in this case we can attempt to 'break the tie'.